onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 stick around as we'll gradually explore the different aspects of the system - the earlier you familiarize yourself - the earlier you'd be a power user

+so am I a hard line consequentialist? a utilitarian? no!
+I'm not going to kidnap someone and harvest him for his organs to save a few others - its a complicated mix of different schools of thought

 Life is the opposite of the physical monotony of physical space, matter, and time - life is agency despite all osds